dart-lang/language/working/0546-patterns/patterns.md

     value on an enum type that was imported with a prefix, or a static declaration in a class, mixin, or extension imported with a prefix.

-The const expression is evaluated and the result passed to the matched value's `==` operator to determine if it matches.
+The const expression is evaluated and the matched value is passed to the result's `==` operator to determine if it matches.

 **TODO: Do we want to allow other kinds of constant expressions like `1 + 2`?
 Switch statements allow arbitrary const expressions.
 We probably don't want to